Befador/CodeHSG/README.md

 A classic word guessing game.
 Players guess one letter at a time to reveal the hidden word before running out of attempts.
 The key feature the contributor tried to implement is a hint mechanism where the player can trade away tries against it.

 ### 🧠 Mastermind
 A code-breaking game where the player attempts to guess a hidden sequence of numbers within a limited number of tries.
-The key feature of this game is the possibility to adjust of the difficulty level.
+The key feature of this game is the possibility to adjust the difficulty level.

 ### ✊ Rock Paper Scissors
 The player select rock, paper, or scissors, and the result is shown instantly.
 This project demonstrate the contributor experimentation with random sampling and ASCII style art.